-Anyone interested in this great man should read “The Life of Hadrian written by Marguerite Yourcenar.
+Anyone interested in this great man should read “The Life of Hadrian” written by Marguerite Yourcenar.
 A truly great biography.
 A classic of literature too.

 some 30km from Rome.
 Worth whole guide books by itself.
 The Emperor included many notions of architecture he had picked up during his travels across the empire.

-A wonderful example of the Emperor’s policies of consolidation of the empire’s outer boundaries through the construction of the “Limes”.
-More than walls these were relatively flexible areas of commerce, surveillance and patrol against barbarian pressure from the outside.
+A wonderful example of the Emperor’s policies of consolidation of the empire’s outer boundaries through the construction of the “Limes“: More than walls, these were relatively flexible areas of commerce, surveillance and patrol against barbarian pressure from the outside.